Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 So it helps you even when you write your code, which leads to fewer typos.
 It also prevents you from checking an object property each time you want to access it, just because you've forgotten.

-Next is when your code is compiling and that's when static type checking is happending, it's called **compile-time**, which preceeds **build-time** - the time to gather up all the assets and build the app.
+Next is when your code is compiling and that's when static type checking is happening, it's called **compile-time**, which preceeds **build-time** - the time to gather up all the assets and build an app.

 Once you deploy your app and start using it after hours/weeks/years of development, you can say it finally runs.
 That is **runtime**, and that's the final destination of all the apps.
+It's also damn late to reveal all the bugs...
+But that's how dynamically typed languages like JavaScript works.

-### Type system - closer look
+### Type system - a closer look

 TypeScript has a different approach to typing.
-The difference lays basically between **static and dynamic** types.
+The difference lays mainly between **static and dynamic** types.

 By and large, it's the subject of discussion which approach is better, but most of developers would agree that for some programming langagues design it's more appropriate to have one approach than the other.
 So, _it depends_.
 The current trend is to rather have strong, static types, rather than loose and dynamic.

 Simply put, static type checking means that types are being checking on compile time, not during the execution of the program (which can basically cause the indisgraceful crash).
 It's simply too late, and a developer mind in unreliable from time to time (or most of the time).
 The information that the program has bugs comes later than it would if it had types checking on a daily basis, or at least in a build pipeline.

->If it's faulty, it's better to learn about that quicker.
+>If it's faulty, it's better to discover it quicker.

 But TypeScript type system can be described more detailed than just that.
 Google tells us this: